Her Sister from Paris

 Her Sister from Paris is a 1925 American silent comedy film based upon the play The Twin Sister by Ludwig Fulda.
 It was directed by Sidney Franklin and stars Constance Talmadge, Ronald Colman, and George K. Arthur.
-Unlike many silent films, it is still extant.

 The film's sets were designed by the art director William Cameron Menzies while the costumes were by Adrian, working on his first production.